marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/initialize-labs/initialize-labs.md

     ![Click on SQL from the Launchpad](images/launchpad.png " ")

-## Task 2:  Create the PL/SQL Procedures that Run the Prerequisite Labs
+## Task 2:  Create the USERS that are a prerequisite for the Labs

 Now that you're in the SQL worksheet, you will create the procedures used to initialize the labs.